nourou6/wismon/README.md

           (default is `monitor`)
     - `json-del` - Delete JSON messages of the given Date
         * It deletes all three JSON messages for the given Date
+        * It only deletes entries in the local SQLite database and does NOT remove the JSON files (since the given Date may not be the present day whose data the JSON files are always based on).
     - `event-add` - Add an event by specifying its title and start/end datetime
         * When `json-gen`runs, it searches for events that are in range of the present day and adds them to `events.json`.